lololau/fulll/Backend/Node/Boilerplate/readme.md

 ### Formatter

-To improve quality code, i use in this project **Prettier**.
+To improve quality code, i use in this project **EsLint** and **Prettier**.

-It is a simple but powerful tool to format your code.
+- **Prettier**: an opinionated code formatter
+- **EsLint**: linter tool to find and fix problems

 ### CI process

 In this project, i'm using a CI process to maintain quality and consistency.
 It is helpfull to prevent regressions.

+In my CI, i have two jobs:

-- test job: run the tests
+- test: run cucumber tests
-- lint job: check if there is any lint issue and failed or passed the job
+- lint: check if there is any lint issue

 # Project structure